alicemunsal/dohex/README.md

 ![DoHex](https://raw.githubusercontent.com/alicemunsal/dohex/master/img/1-Architecture.png)

 The architecture is made up of components that communicate with each other.
 Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.
-We can think components like in memory **Microservices**.
+We can think components like in memory **Microservices** or DDD Bounded Context[^10].

 ### Component